gizmhail/FormationNodeJS20170405/README.md

-CLI node app to handle a contact list
+CLI node app to handle a contact list.
+Also include a http serve to serve contact.
-Sample learning program
+Sample learning program, made during a NodeJS learning course.

 Development remarks
 =======================